-Cutting lucerne needs to be done at or a bit before 10% flowering, but note the height of new shoots at the base of the crop, and ensure that they are not damaged as they will be the next crop (best method of assessing cutting timing).
+Harvesting lucerne for silage or hay should to be done at or a bit before 10% flowering, but note the height of new shoots at the base of the crop, and ensure that they are not damaged as they will be the next crop (best method of assessing cutting timing).
 Conditioner rollers are useful for quick drying.
 Double conditioning has been used.
 Re-cutting depends on seasonality, climate and dormancy.

-DORMANCY DAYS (potential cutting interval under ideal summer growing conditions)
+Dormancy Days (potential cutting interval under ideal summer growing conditions)

 Winter dormant 30 - 34

 Winter active 27 - 30

 Highly winter active 25

-Root Reserves
+Root reserves